fs-jbracamonte/ai-coach-data-source-orchestrator/README.md

 The `config.json` file contains three main sections:

 ### dailyReports
-- SSH tunnel configuration for secure database access
-- MariaDB/MySQL database connection details
 - Query parameters for filtering employee reports
+- SSH and database credentials are now in .env file

 ### jira
 - Project key for Jira export